Saibalajinikki/Netflix-Movies-and-TV-Shows-Data-Analysis/README.md

 - `README.md`: This file, providing an overview of the project.

 ## Acknowledgements
-This project utilizes data from Netflix, which provides a comprehensive view of the movies and TV shows available on their platform.
+This project utilizes data from Kaggle, which provides a comprehensive view of the movies and TV shows available on their platform.

 ```